alovajs/alovajs.github.io/docs/tutorial/02-getting-started/01-introduce.md

 ### More modern openAPI solution

-1. alova's devtools can generate API calling code, as well as TypeScript types and detailed documentation for each API, so you can enjoy full API type hints even in JavaScript projects.
+1. alova's devtools can simultaneously generate API call code, TypeScript types for each API, and comprehensive API documentation, allowing you to enjoy full API type hints even in JavaScript projects.

 ```mermaid
 flowchart LR